drush-ops/drush/docs/make.md

 - `overwrite`

   Allows the project to be installed in a directory that is not empty.
-  If not specified this is treated as FALSE, drush_make sets an error when the directory is not empty.
+  If not specified this is treated as FALSE, Drush make sets an error when the directory is not empty.
-  If specified TRUE, drush_make will continue and use the existing directory.
+  If specified TRUE, Drush make will continue and use the existing directory.
   Useful when adding extra files and folders to existing folders in libraries or module extensions.

         projects: